10 Ways To Monetize Your Online Content

 Whether you work directly with brands you admire to request an affiliate partnership or rely on an online affiliate marketplace, make sure the item you’re helping to sell truly offers value to your readers.
 Otherwise, you run the risk of damaging your company’s credibility and authority, both cornerstones of reader trust.
 Be selective about the products you promote, look for partnerships that fall solidly within your industry niche, and be sure to disclose all affiliate links as advertising or risk running afoul of Federal Trade Commission regulations.

-As long as you have quality content within your niche and a healthy readership, you can get the ball rolling with affiliate marketing.
+As long as you have quality content within your niche and a healthy readership, you can get the ball rolling with affiliate marketing as an online monetization strategy.
 Some of the most popular and proven platforms include:

 - The Amazon affiliate program